Dev-hwang/flutter_foreground_task/README.md

   // Called when the notification itself is pressed.
   //
-  // "android.permission.SYSTEM_ALERT_WINDOW" permission must be granted
+  // AOS: "android.permission.SYSTEM_ALERT_WINDOW" permission must be granted
   // for this function to be called.
   @override
   void onNotificationPressed() {